 Have something to say about Wales?
-Our platform attracts an audience of hundreds of thousands of readers a month and publishes opinion pieces from across the political spectrum.
+Our platform attracts an audience of over one million readers a month and publishes opinion pieces from across the political spectrum.
 Join the national conversation – write for us today!

 Before writing an opinion piece and sending it to us, please read this contributor’s guide.